-Figure 6.5: OpenERP client at startup
+Figure 5.6: Open ERP client at startup

 Open a terminal window to start the client using the command openerp-client.
-When you start the client on the same Linux PC as the server you will find that the default connection parameters will just work without needing any change.
+When you start the client on the same Linux PC as the server you'll find that the default connection parameters will just work without needing any change.
 The message No database found, you must create one! shows you that the connection to the server has been successful and you need to create a database on the server.